 After Relocating Line

-Certain lines may benefit from targeted facility, material, and technology upgrades to improve the resiliency of power lines.
+Certain lines may benefit from targeted facility, material, and upgrades to improve power reliability.

 Before Line Strengthening